States sue USDA over new food stamps work requirement - Local News 8

 Citing a federal statute against agency actions that are “arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law,” the lawsuit alleges that “the Rule conflicts with the federal statute, the purpose of SNAP, and the clear intent of Congress to alleviate hunger and malnutrition while maintaining States’ flexibility.”

-The USDA did not respond to a request for comment.
+A spokeswoman for the USDA said the agency does not comment on pending litigation.
 When the rule was announced in December, Agriculture Secretary Sonny Perdue said in a statement that it “lays the groundwork for the expectation that able-bodied Americans re-enter the workforce where there are currently more job openings than people to fill them.”

 “We need to encourage people by giving them a helping hand but not allowing it to become an indefinitely giving hand,” he added.
 “Now, in the midst of the strongest economy in a generation, we need everyone who can work, to work.”

-Note: CORRECTION: This story has been updated to correct how many states are suing the USDA.